-4.13.2 Cumulative Impact Analysis by Resource Area
+4.14.2 Cumulative Impact Analysis by Resource Area

-4.13.2.1 Land Use
+4.14.2.1 Land Use

 A significant impact on land use would occur if any action is inconsistent with adopted land use plans or would substantially alter those resources required for supporting or benefiting the current use of the site and adjacent property.
-The Proposed Action is consistent with the 2002 Kirtland Air Force Base, New Mexico General Plan.
-This action, when considered with other potential alterations of land use, would not be expected to result in a significant cumulative adverse effect.
-All reasonable past, present, and foreseeable actions on Kirtland are consistent with the installation General Plan.
+The Proposed Action is consistent with the 2002 Kirtland Air Force Base, New Mexico General Plan, and would not impact municipal plans or policies.
+The Proposed Action would result in less-than-significant impacts on land use compatibility related to noise production and safety issues.
+However, the Proposed Action, when considered with other potential alterations of land use, would not be expected to result in a significant cumulative adverse effect on land use compatibility.
+All reasonable past, present, and foreseeable actions on Kirtland AFB are consistent with the 2002 Kirtland Air Force Base, New Mexico General Plan.

-4.13.2.2 Noise
+4.14.2.2 Noise